Organic molecular cages: Chemical

-Physical Properties
+Physical

-Organic molecular cages exhibit permanent porosity in both solution and solid state, a unique characteristic that distinguishes them from conventional porous materials.
+Organic molecular cages exhibit permanent porosity in both solution and solid state.
 Typical surface areas range from 500 to 3000 m²/g, with pore volumes varying based on cage geometry.
-Most organic cages demonstrate high thermal stability up to 300 °C, though this varies with chemical composition [19,28].
+Most organic cages demonstrate high thermal stability up to 300 °C.

 Solubility represents another key physical property, with most cages showing good solubility in common organic solvents.
 This solution processability enables their incorporation into membranes and composite materials.
 The mechanical properties of cage crystals depend on packing arrangements and intermolecular interactions.
 While individual cage molecules are robust due to their covalent nature, crystal mechanical properties can range from brittle to flexible depending on intermolecular forces.
 Shape persistence varies with cage structure, affecting their stability and guest binding properties.

 Synthesis

+Covalent Organic Frameworks (COFs) have also been used to form cage architectures and in one such example Schiff base cyclization was used to form the macromolecular cage molecule.
+In this synthesis 1,3,5-triformylbenzene and (R,R)-(1,2)-diphenylethylenediamine undergo cycloimination in dichloromethane with trifluoroacetic acid as a catalyst to form a COF cage molecule.
+Macrocyclizations have also been employed to form peptoid based macromolecular cages, the specific methodology utilizes a one pot synthesis to form steroid-aryl hybrid cages using two- and three-fold Ugi type macrocyclization reactions.

 Dynamic covalent chemistry enables the formation of thermodynamically stable cage structures through reversible bond formation.
 The formation of imine bonds through the reaction between aldehyde and amine groups represents a fundamental example of this chemistry.
 This reversible nature allows for continuous bond breaking and reforming during synthesis, enabling error correction and driving the system toward the most thermodynamically stable products.
 The dynamic nature of these reactions is particularly crucial in cage synthesis for several reasons.
 The ability to self-correct defects during formation ensures the production of highly ordered structures with minimal imperfections.
 The formation of thermodynamically favored products leads to stable and well-defined cage architectures that can maintain their structural integrity under various conditions.
 Furthermore, the reaction conditions can be carefully controlled for desired product distribution, allowing for selective synthesis of desired cage structures.
 This dynamic character also enables template-directed synthesis, where specific molecular templates can guide the assembly process toward predetermined architectures.

 Both experimentally and computationally, various synthetic approaches have been developed to control cage formation and optimize yields.
 The choice of synthetic strategy significantly influences the final cage structure, purity, and scalability of the synthesis.
 Strategic synthetic approaches range from simple one-pot reactions to sophisticated template-directed methods, each offering distinct advantages.